JupyterPhysSciLab/jupyter_Pandas_GUI/README.md

 * 0.8.1.dev
   * NEW Feature: plot and fit GUIs allow controlling aspect ratio and size of figure.
+  * NEW Feature: default format for plotly download (camera in modebar) is now SVG.
+If users want a png, they can use a screenshot.
   * BUG Fix: colored text in LaTex not rendering properly.
 Use of backslash for escaping unreliable.
 Switched to using Python raw strings where possible and more careful use of "{}" to indicate range of LaTex expression to color.